16 Top-Rated Beaches in Fort Lauderdale, FL

 Talk about charm!
 Quaint Lauderdale-by-the-Sea is a one-of-a-kind beach town located on a barrier island a mere five miles from Fort Lauderdale.
 It harkens to the charming South Florida beach town vibe from days of yore.

 Both snorkelers and divers flock here for the remarkable three-tiered coral reef that lies just over a hundred meters offshore.
-There's no need to rent a boat to get up close to the magnificent marine life.
+There's no need to rent a boat to get up close to the magnificent marine life, you can swim right up to it.
 The reef is close enough to be a good first-time snorkeling experience for kids.

 Insider's tip: Grab dinner nearby, then enjoy live music and an uber-fun ambience every Friday night.
 Officials close the main road to traffic to create a paradise for music-loving pedestrians.

 Given its name, you'd expect to find a lot of glitz and glam on this South Florida beach, and you wouldn't be wrong.
 This beautiful beach is a treat for your senses.
-It's lined by waving palm trees and a stunning brick walkway.
-It features the bluest of skies and silkiest of sand.
+It's lined by tall, skinny palms that wave elegantly in the ocean breezes.
+Behind them runs a stunning brick walkway and a low, winding wall with intricate gates.
+This spectacular beach features the bluest of skies and silkiest of sand.
 No wonder it's been voted one of the 10 best beaches in the area.

-Insider's Tip: Boucher Brothers offers fantastic beach rentals, including all the chairs and umbrellas you'll need to complete your perfect day seaside.
+Insider's tip: Don't want to lug all the beach equipment with you?
+No worries.
+Boucher Brothers offers fantastic beach rentals, including all the chairs and umbrellas you'll need to complete your perfect day seaside.

 Like many other beaches in the area, Dania features a long fishing pier to tempt anglers hoping to catch their lunch.
 It also boasts shade-providing tiki huts (a.k.a. "chickee huts"), grills, and picnic tables to entice visitors to stay all day.